MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/customize-forms-and-fields.md

 After you add a record type, you can modify it by performing actions such as changing its view, adding/removing fields, and reordering fields.
 The actions depends whether the record type is based on a CRM view or not.

 Modifying a record type enables you to customize the detailed view of CRM records in Sales Copilot.
-Changes to the detailed view are reflected in the Sales Copilot pane in Outlook and Adaptive Cards shared in Teams chat.
+Changes to the detailed view are reflected in the Sales Copilot pane in Outlook, Sales Copilot panel in Microsoft Teams, and Adaptive Cards shared in Teams chat.

 ![Screenshot showing detailed view of CRM records in Sales Copilot.](media/viva-sales-detailed-view.png "Screenshot showing detailed view of CRM records in Sales Copilot.")